cidgoh/DataHarmonizer/README.md

 ## New template instructions

+Initial set up of this fork:

+- Clone the repository
+- Install all dependencies set up as described below in the original [DataHarmonizer](https://github.com/cidgoh/DataHarmonizer?tab=readme-ov-file#prerequisites) with `yarn`
+  - Configure `corepack` so `yarn` works properly
+  - Run `yarn` to install dependencies
+- Make sure you've installed [LinkML](https://linkml.io/)
+- Delete most of the contents of `/web/templates/` (leave one example until the new templates are added, and also `new/` for reference)
+- Delete most of the contents of `menu.json` (leave one example until the new templates are added)
+  - Set the example entries to `"display": false` in `menu.json`.

 The instructions for the updating of this fork are as follows:

 - Make new schema entry
-  - Delete the contents of `/web/templates/`
   - Make a directory `/web/templates/[schema name]/` for each MInAS schema
   - In each directory create `export.js` just containing `export default {};`
-  - For each schema, save a `schema.yaml` file in the directory
+  - For each schema, save a `schema.yaml` file in the directory, e.g.

     ```bash
     wget https://github.com/MIxS-MInAS/extension-ancient/raw/refs/tags/v0.3.2/src/mixs/schema/ancient.yml